The Best Meatless Italian-Style Comfort Food: Wild Mushroom Ragu Pasta

 Key Ingredients for the Best Mushroom Ragu

-- Aromatics – The base of this ragu sauce is a fragrant layer of yellow onion, garlic, & fresh thyme.
+- Aromatics – The base of this ragu sauce is a fragrant layer of yellow onion, garlic, and fresh thyme.

 - Vegetable stock – Or vegetable broth, if that’s what you have on hand!

-- Dry vermouth – Originating in France, dry vermouth is a fortified wine infused with herbs & botanicals.
-It has a slightly more complex flavor than wine & pairs beautifully with mushrooms!
+- Dry vermouth – Originating in France, dry vermouth is a fortified wine infused with herbs and botanicals.
+It has a slightly more complex flavor than wine and pairs beautifully with mushrooms!
 Using boldly flavored vermouth is especially important to build richness in a meatless dish.
 If you don’t have vermouth, you can also use a dry white wine.

-- Grated parmesan & heavy cream – For an extra layer of richness & creaminess that helps bring the mushroom ragu pasta together.
+- Grated parmesan and heavy cream – For an extra layer of richness and creaminess that helps bring the mushroom ragu pasta together.

 The Best Mushrooms for Mushroom Ragu

-Because they’re the star of the show here, this wild mushroom ragu is loaded with 3 different kinds of fresh & dried mushrooms.
+Because they’re the star of the show here, this wild mushroom ragu is loaded with 3 different kinds of fresh and dried mushrooms.